Faster Algorithms for Growing Prioritized Disks and Rectangles: Introduction

-\textbf{Our results.} We first present a simple algorithm that runs in time $O(dn^2)$ in any fixed dimension $d$ (Section~\ref{sec:simple}).
-In Section~\ref{sec:bucketting}, we speed it up by combining it with an advanced data structure for querying lower envelopes of algebraic surfaces~\cite{Agarwal97,Koltun04} and bucketing.
-The running time depends on the exact shape and dimension of the objects.
-In particular, the algorithm runs in randomized expected time $O(n^{5/3+\eps})$ for disks, and $O(n^{11/6+\eps})$ time for rectangles, also in two dimensions.
+\subparagraph*{Our results.} We present a simple algorithm that runs in time $O(dn^2)$ in any fixed dimension $d$ (Section~\ref{sec:simple}).
+For a faster running time, this method can be combined with bucketing and an advanced query data structure for lower envelopes of algebraic surfaces~\cite{Agarwal97,Koltun04} (Section~\ref{sec:bucketing}).
+This yields an algorithm with $O(n^{5/3+\eps})$ expected time for disks and $O(n^{11/6 + \eps})$ expected time for rectangles in two dimensions.
 These are the first subquadratic-time algorithms for the problem.
-More generally, we show that the elimination sequence of a set of $n$ growing objects of any semi-algebraic shape described with $k\geq 4$ parameters can be computed in subquadratic time for any fixed $k$.
-In Section~\ref{sec:cubes} we consider the case of growing squares.
-These objects are much simpler, hence we can use ray shooting techniques and similar properties to reduce the running time to $O(n\log^{d+2} n)$.
+More generally, we show that the elimination sequence of a set of $n$ growing objects of any semi-algebraic shape described with $k$ parameters can be computed in subquadratic time, for any fixed $k \geq 4$.
+In Section~\ref{sec:cubes}, we consider the case of growing squares.
+These objects are much simpler, and we can use ray shooting techniques to get a near-linear running time of $O(n\log^{d+2} n)$.

 We also consider a completely different approach based on quadtrees (Section~\ref{sec:quad}).
-The running time of these algorithms also depends on the \emph{spread} $\Phi$ of the disk centers (that is, the ratio of the maximum to the minimum distance between disk centers) and the ratio $\Delta$ between the fastest and slowest speed of the disks.
-Table~\ref{tab:res} provides a summary of our results.
-Finally, we give an $\Omega(n \log n)$ lower bound using a simple reduction from sorting.
-Our algorithm using compressed quadtrees is thus nearly optimal as well as it is an improvement over Bahrdt et al.'s algorithm in~\cite{Bahrdt17} that runs in $O(\Delta^2 n(\log n+\Delta^2))$ time.
+The running time of these algorithms also depends on the \emph{spread} $\Phi$ of the disk centers (the ratio of the maximum and the minimum distance between two disk centers) and the ratio $\Delta$ between the fastest and slowest growth rate.
+Table~\ref{tab:res} summarizes our results.
+Finally, we give an $\Omega(n \log n)$ lower bound with a simple reduction from sorting.
+Our method using compressed quadtrees is thus nearly optimal.

 \paragraph{Note.} Parallel to our work, Castermans~\etal~\cite{cssv-acgs-18} considered a related problem for growing squares in the plane.
 Whenever two squares meet, they are replaced by a new one located at their weighted center.
 They are also interested in the elimination/replacement sequence.
 Even though our algorithms are slightly faster (by polylogarithmic factors) and more general (their algorithm can only handle squares), they are not comparable, since our techniques do not apply in the setting where replacements are possible.